-Raquel Kellert is a senior associate in Weil’s White Collar Defense, Regulatory and Investigations and Securities Litigation practices.
+Raquel Kellert is counsel in Weil’s White Collar Defense, Regulatory and Investigations and Securities Litigation practices.
 Ms. Kellert focuses her practice on conducting internal investigations on behalf of companies and board committees and defending individuals and companies in criminal and regulatory enforcement matters.
 Ms. Kellert also counsels boards, board committees, and senior management on corporate governance, disclosure, and regulatory issues.
 In addition, Ms. Kellert has worked on a variety of shareholder class actions in federal and state courts, as well as in private arbitrations and mediations.

 Recent representations include: